Duet3D/dsf-python/docs/source/index.rst

-.. pydsfapi documentation master file, created by sphinx-quickstart on Sun Mar 28 21:52:22 2021.
+.. dsf documentation master file, created by sphinx-quickstart on Sun Mar 28 21:52:22 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to pydsfapi's documentation!
+Welcome to dsf's documentation!
 ====================================

 .. toctree::